We rely on the support of readers like you. Please consider supporting TheTorah.com.

 View Footnotes

-Rabbi David Wolpe is the Rabbi of Sinai Temple in Los Angeles, California.
-He received his rabbinical ordination from JTS.
-Named the most influential Rabbi in America by Newsweek Magazine and one of the 50 most influential Jews in the world by the Jerusalem Post, David Wolpe is the author of seven books, including the national bestseller Making Loss Matter: Creating Meaning in Difficult Times.
-Rabbi Wolpe’s new book is titled, Why Faith Matters.
+Rabbi David Wolpe is the Max Webb Emeritus Rabbi of Sinai Temple in Los Angeles, California.
+He is a scholar in residence at the Maimonides Fund and and the Inaugural Rabbinic fellow for the Anti-Defamation League (ADL).
+Wolpe received his rabbinical ordination from the Jewish Theological Seminary of America.
+Named the most influential Rabbi in America, he is the author of eight books, including the national bestseller Making Loss Matter: Creating Meaning in Difficult Times, and Why Faith Matters.